-Gucci Mane Reposts Meme Making Fun Of The Alleged Murder Of Jeezy’s Friend Ahead Of Verzuz Battle
+Gucci Mane Reposts Meme Making Fun Of The Murder Of Jeezy’s Friend Ahead Of Verzuz Battle

 Last week, Young Jeezy revealed that he wanted to do a Verzuz battle, going on to say he originally wanted to face Gucci Mane.
-He told Swizz Beatz and Timberland to reach out and see if they could make it happen, but unfortnately, they had to inform him Gucci Mane “respectfully” declined.
+He told Swizz Beatz and Timberland to reach out and see if they could make it happen, but unfortunately, they had to inform him Gucci Mane “respectfully” declined.
 Jeezy kept it moving and instead set his battle with another Atlanta legend, T.I., ahead of his album release.

-There’s good reason as to why Gucci wouldn’t be interested in the battle.
-The two collaborated early on in their careers, but then, things went sour and the historic beef was started.
-For years, Gucci claimed Jeezy set him up and sent someone to kill him.
-Gucci would end up killing the person and go on to throw shots at Jeezy in the booth while also slandering him in interviews.
+There’s a good reason as to why Gucci wouldn’t be interested in the battle.
+The two collaborated early on in their career when they teamed up together for “So Icy” in 2005, but things went sour after Jeezy complained he wasn’t properly compensated for the hit song.
+That’s when the historic beef began to ignite.

+For years, Gucci claimed Jeezy set him up and sent someone to kill him following an incident that occurred in 2005 when four men broke into his friend’s house that he was visiting at the time and tried to assault him.
+La Flare shot and killed one of Jeezy’s affiliates by the name of Pookie Loc, a rapper who was later revealed to be signed to Jeezy’s label Corporate Thugz Entertainment, although the Snowman denied any involvement.

+Jeezy also went on to rap about Pookie Loc’s murder and denied that he sent him Gucci’s way.

+“Rest in peace to Pookie Loc, blame it on me never snitching/ Lord knows I ain’t send the homie on no dummy mission,” Jeezy rapped on “Forgive Me.”

+Gucci ended up being acquitted nine months later, claiming he acted in self-defense.

-Ever since, Gucci has never been one to hold his tongue.
+The “Lemonade” rapper has never been one to hold his tongue.
 This weekend, we learned hell might just freeze over after Gucci announced he would now be apart of the Verzuz battle and is replacing T.I. last minute.

 Almost all of the internet didn’t believe this was true due to the past history and Gucci posting the flyer first with shade.
 Now, the event has been confirmed and Gucci is in full bully mode.
-Gucci posted a meme on Instagram referencing him murdering Jeezy’s friend and his lyrics on his diss track “The Truth“.
+The “Boogieman” posted a meme on Instagram referencing him murdering Jeezy’s friend with lyrics from his diss track “The Truth.”

 You can see the meme below and pray this battle still happens at this point.